If you are looking for a good Iceland Airbnb option, I'm sharing our recommendations for where to stay along the Ring Road in Iceland.

-Airbnb on the South Coast
+Airbnb Iceland Lodging on the South Coast

 We stayed three nights in one of the most amazing airbnbs that we've ever stayed in.
 We booked the Marta House in Selfoss and I just had a feeling that it would feel like home.
 The host was absolutely amazing and met us to help us get in.
 He gave us some tips and after he left, we realized that he had pretty much fully stocked the kitchen and fridge.
 The house immediately felt like home and we had plenty of room to spread out.
 We stayed three nights and relaxed quite a bit of the time.
 It was a good home base for exploring the south coast of Iceland.

-Airbnb Southeast Iceland
+Renting in Southeast Iceland

 Glacier Lagoon, Iceland